-In addition to the procedures performed in the area of impairment of loan portfolio described in section 'Impairment of loans and advances to customers' above, our procedures included i.a.:
+In addition to the procedures performed in the area of impairment of loan portfolio described in section "Impairment allowances on loans and other receivables to customers" above, our procedures included i.e.:

-- assessment of the methodology applied by the Bank for the classification and measurement of financial instruments in terms of its compliance with the requirements of applicable financial reporting standards as well as the market practice; - evaluation of the correctness of assigning financial assets to defined business models, including analysis of sales of financial instruments made during the period; - independent testing of the correctness of tests of characteristics of contractual cash flows on a given sample of loan agreements; - assessment of completeness and appropriateness of disclosures, including those related to the first-time adoption of IFRS 9 and quantitative and qualitative requirements related in particular to credit risk of financial assets.
+- assessment of the methodology applied by the Group for the classification and measurement of financial instruments in terms of its compliance with the requirements of applicable financial reporting standards, as well as the market practice; - assessment of the design and implementation of relevant internal controls in the process of assigning business model to financial assets and tests of characteristics of contractual cash flows; - evaluation of the correctness of assigning financial assets to defined business models, including analysis of sales of financial instruments made during the period; - independent testing of the correctness of tests of characteristics of contractual cash flows on a given sample of loan agreements; - assessment of completeness and appropriateness of disclosures, including those related to the firsttime adoption of IFRS 9 and quantitative and qualitative requirements, relating in particular to credit risk of financial assets.

-advances to customers' section above.
-Furthermore, IFRS 9, by amending IFRS 7 Financial Instruments: Disclosures, resulted in an extended scope of disclosures required in the financial statements.
+expected credit losses described in more details under "Impairment allowances on loans and other receivables to customers" section above.
+Furthermore, IFRS 9, by amending IFRS 7 Financial Instruments: Disclosures, resulted in an extended scope of disclosures required in the consolidated financial statements.